What’s Really Going On in Our Minds When We’re Overthinking?

 Beneath all these thoughts, your body’s alarm system is often switched on.
 The fight-flight-freeze response keeps you hyper-alert, as if something dangerous is happening right now, even when you’re safe.

-Overthinking isn’t a personal flaw.
-It’s your brain’s way of trying to protect you from pain, embarrassment, or danger.
-The problem is that instead of keeping you safe, these mental loops often leave you feeling stuck, exhausted, and even more disconnected from the present moment.
 Therapy can help you understand where these patterns come from, calm the nervous system when it’s operating in overdrive, and build tools to step out of the traffic jam.
 With support, it’s possible create more space for clarity, rest, and meaningful connection.

-Dr. Amy Waldron offers specialized psychotherapy for those who refer to themselves as “overthinkers”, especially those who are highly sensitive and tend to experience a depth of processing.
 There’s no shortage of strategies you can practice on your own to detach from thought loops and patterns of overthinking.
 For those feeling stuck, Dr. Waldron continuously engages with research and practice to help her clients feel more empowered to manage their patterns and befriend their minds.

-Contact me to schedule a complementary consultation
+Contact me to schedule a complementary 20-minute consultation

 Next